B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Flowcraft.md

 ###### The build mode

 Pipelines are generated using the build mode of FlowCraft and the -t parameter to specify the components inside quotes.
-The components are mocular pieaces of software or scripts.
+The components are modular pieces of software or scripts.
 You can see the full list of components available with the command `$ flowcraft.py build -l` or `$ flowcraft.py build -L` form a more comprehensive listing.

 In this session we'll use a pipeline with the following components: remove_host, fastq_trimmomatic,